gitaaronc/autohubpp/README.md

  If using a HUB it must support RAW Insteon Commands via TCP/IP.
 My hub is version 4.8A<br/>
  <b>NO</b> Insteon accounts are required.<br/>

- I have decided to open source this project for various reasons. <br/>
+ I've decided to open source this project for various reasons. <br/>
   - To increase support for Insteon hardware in the open source community.
   - Software development is vary time consuming.
 I simply don't have the spare time to support a project of this size by myself.
   - To attract C++ developers to the project increasing support for the project itself.